Intensifying Hurricane Florence could strike US Southeast

-Rapidly intensifying Hurricane Florence could strike a direct and dangerous blow anywhere from the Carolinas to the Mid-Atlantic region later this week.
+Hurricane Florence is rapidly intensifying and could strike a direct and dangerous blow anywhere from the Carolinas to the Mid-Atlantic region later this week, possibly as a fearsome category 4, forecasters said.
+The first impacts were already being seen Monday on a barrier island, as seawater flowed over a coastal road.

-Florence crossed the 74 mph threshold from tropical storm to a hurricane Sunday morning, and by evening its winds were up to 85 mph (140 kph) as the National Hurricane Center warned a hurricane hunter plane found the storm strengthening quickly.
-Forecasters said Florence was expected to become an extremely dangerous major hurricane sometime Monday and remain that way for days.
+A hurricane hunter plane found Florence strengthening quickly, reaching top winds of 85 mph (140 kph) Sunday evening after crossing the 74 mph threshold from tropical storm to a hurricane earlier in the day.

+Forecasters said Florence could become an extremely dangerous major hurricane sometime Monday and remain that way for days.

-As of 11 p.m.
-EDT, Florence was centered about 685 miles (1,100 kilometers) southeast of Bermuda, moving west at 7 mph (11 kmh).
-Its maximum sustained winds are at 90 mph (150 kmh).
-Drawing energy from the warm water, it could be a fearsome Category 4 with winds of 130 mph (209 kph) or more by Tuesday, the Miami-based center said.
+As of 5 a.m.
+EDT, Florence was centered about 625 miles (1,005 kilometers) southeast of Bermuda, moving west at 9 mph (15 kph).
+Its maximum sustained winds were at 105 mph (165 kph).
+Drawing energy from the warm water, it could have top sustained winds of 130 mph (209 kph) or more by Tuesday, the Miami-based National Hurricane Center said.

+Hurricane Isaac, much farther out to sea, has become the 5th named hurricane of the 2018 Atlantic season, the hurricane center added.

+It's too early to know the exact path of Florence, but forecasters said it could blow ashore by Thursday in the Carolinas and southern Virginia, a stretch of the U.S. East Coast that experts have identified as the most vulnerable to rising sea levels due to climate change.

-Navy ships off Virginia's coast are getting set to sail out of the path of the powerful hurricane, one North Carolina university has canceled classes and people have begun stocking up on plywood, bottled water and other supplies even with Florence still far out at sea southeast of Bermuda.
+Navy ships off Virginia's coast were preparing to sail out of the path, a North Carolina university has already canceled classes and people have begun stocking up on plywood, bottled water and other supplies.

-People up and down the densely populated coast were told to be ready for the worst — and not just for a possible direct blow against the coast.
-They warned that Florence could slow or stall on or near shore, with some forecasting models showing it could unload a foot or two of rain in places, causing devastating inland flooding.
-Forecasters also warned of a rising threat of life-threatening storm surge, along with the damage of a hurricane's high winds.

-Red flags flying on beaches warned swimmers to stay out of waters as seas began kicking up.
-People rushed to get emergency kits ready, map out escape routes and fill sandbags and secure their homes.
+Red flags have already been flying on beaches, warning swimmers to stay out of the water as seas began kicking up.
+People rushed to get emergency kits ready, map out escape routes, fill sandbags and secure their homes.

 "Pretend, assume, presume that a major hurricane is going to hit right smack dab in the middle of South Carolina and is going to go way inshore," South Carolina Gov. Henry McMaster said.
 The state's emergency management agency said it is "preparing for the possibility of a large-scale disaster."

-In Charleston, South Carolina, along the coast, city officials offered sandbags to residents.
+In coastal Charleston, South Carolina, city officials offered sandbags to residents.
 Myrtle Beach Mayor Brenda Bethune urged people to secure their homes but said it was too early to know if evacuations will be ordered.

 Myrtle Beach hardware stores and supermarkets were busy ringing up sales of bottled water, plywood and generators.